pawelpaszki/flexbox-ultimate/README.md

 `align-items: flex-end` - aligns items at the end of the container (on the `cross axis`)

 `align-items: baseline` - align bottom of the letters at the same line

+## align-content

+`align-content` - takes the extra space on the `cross axis`.
+This only works if there are multiple lines of content + if wrapping is enabled

+default value for `align-content` is `stretch`

+`align-items: flex-start` - aligns content at the start of the container on the `cross axis`.
+Flex-items only take as much space as needed (e.g. there might be extra room at the bottom).
+If there is an item that takes more space than other ones, those items will still use the same height across the row

+`align-items: flex-end` - aligns content at the end of the container on the `cross axis`

+`align-items: space-between` - leftover space will be shared evenly between the end of the first item, beginning of the last item and all remaining items

+`align-items: space-around` - leftover space will be shared evenly between to the left and right of each flex-item